m-yac/microtonal-utils/README.md

 into your project and simply include the former as you would any other javascript file.
 All the functions of the library are included under `microtonal_utils` (e.g. `microtonal_utils.parseCvt`).
-A minified version of this file can also be found in `dist/`.
+A minified version of this file can also be found at `dist/microtonal-utils.min.js`.

 ## Testing